nsr-py/blog/src/posts/cookies/what-is-same-site-attribute.md

 After the introduction of `same-site`, all the browsers now have a default behaviour of `sameSite=lax`.
 But all of them, in their release, recommended to use the `sameSite=strict` property.

 ## Was the transition smooth?
 The days following this update witnessed the crash of many websites.
-And aupdates in the feature starting from Chrome 80 and Firefox 60 were quite similar, there were(_and still are_) some small differences in the implementation across these two browsers.
+And updates for the feature starting from Chrome 80 and Firefox 60 were quite similar, there were(_and still are_) some small differences in the implementation across these two browsers.

 #### Chrome
 This is a minor detail, but chrome still allows us to create cookies using javascript's `document.cookie` object without any kinds of warning.